naru-jpn/WebPDecodingPerformance/README.md

 }
 ```

-I believe that the decoding process required to convert or display WebP-formatted images is computationally expensive on iOS.
+I believe that the decoding process required to convert or display WebP-formatted images is computationally expensive on iOS 18.

 ## Reference